ryankosgit/Steal_GNN/README.md

 ### OGBN-Arxiv

-All attacks resulted in **out of memory** errors and are to be determined.
+All attacks resulted in **out of memory** could not be completed due to memory constraints and are to be determined.

 # License